Our Founders Story

 Three moms living across the globe: Nasha Fitter in California, Nicole Johnson in New York, and Christine Revkin in Switzerland, each experienced the same life-changing, heartbreaking event that inevitably brought them together.

 Their children, Amara, Josie, and Nathanaël, were not meeting simple milestones.
 What was happening?
-They endured MRIs, EEGs, test after test after test, months and years spent trying to find a diagnosis.
-Finally, they each learned their child was born with a rare, severe genetic condition called FOXG1 Syndrome.
+They endured MRIs, EEGs, and test after test after test, months and years spent trying to find a diagnosis.
+Finally, they each learned their child was born with a rare, severe genetic condition called Foxg1 syndrome.

-Nasha, Nicole, and Christine were all told their child would be intellectually disabled, they would probably never walk, talk, sit up unassisted, eat without a feeding tube, and were likely to suffer from seizures and undergo many operations.
+They were all told their children would be intellectually disabled, they would probably never walk, talk, sit up unassisted, eat without a feeding tube, and were likely to suffer from seizures and undergo many operations.